luizrgf2/wpp_project/readme.md

 ### testando

-Agora é so colocar a url do frontend e testar http://localhost:3000
+Agora é so colocar a url do frontend no navegador e testar http://localhost:3000